 Alkaya and Demirer (2014) examined the sustainable textile production in Turkey and they presented the application of different proactive measures for cleaner production in a woven fabric manufacturing mill in the city of Bursa.
-After basic metal industries, food industry and chemicals, textile industry is responsible for 7.6% of water consumption, but 12% of the amount of discharged water which drastically affects to water quality.
-They presented the results that it is possible to decrease water, salt, energy consumption as a part of the National Eco-Efficiency (Cleaner Production) Programme and they show that it reduces the CO_2 emissions (Alkaya and Demirer, 2014, p.595).
+After basic metal industries, food industry and chemicals, textile industry is responsible for 7.6 percent of water consumption, but 12 percent of the amount of discharged water which drastically affects to water quality.
+They presented the results that it is possible to decrease water, salt, energy consumption as a part of the National Eco-Efficiency (Cleaner Production) Programme and they show that it reduces the CO2 emissions (Alkaya and Demirer, 2014, p.
+595).

 Finally, in her dissertation Üstünişik (2014) investigates the applicability of green production in the Turkish manufacturing industry as a case of machine production.
 She found that the sector has a potential for energy savings and using less material.
-She emphasises on reuse of the metalworks and machine tools manufacturing (Üstünişik, 2014, p.133).
+She emphasizes on re-use of the metalworks and machine tools manufacturing (Ustunisik, 2014, p.
+133).

-Facts and Figures of Turkey's Cleaner Production: How Far Away from the European Union

-Turkey as a candidate country has to adopt the entire European Union environmental acquis, which comprises more than 300 legal acts, into her national legislation (Okumus, 2002).
-The European Union and its Member States have to recognise more sustainable economy and lifestyle.
-Therefore the pathway of EU harmonisation of Turkey has prepared many directives and regulations which are related to the environmental protection.
+Facts and figures of Turkey's cleaner production: how far away from the EU Turkey as a candidate country has to adopt the entire EU environmental acquis, which comprises more than 300 legal acts, into her national legislation (Okumus, 2002).
+The EU and its Member States have to recognize more sustainable economy and lifestyle.
+Therefore the pathway of EU harmonization of Turkey has prepared many directives and regulations which are related to the environmental protection.
 In this framework, there are several environmental regulations directly or indirectly related to cleaner production in Turkey.
-However Turkey has realised that this adaptation needs a huge financial fund; for example according to Köse et al. (2007) in order to meet legal environmental requirements, Turkey needs to invest approximately ε 60 billion (Köse et al., 2007) On the other hand, in terms of the legal framework, several articles of the Environmental Law (11.08.1983 and No. 2872) such as Article 3/h and Article 11, indirectly mention about the cleaner production and clean technologies.
-However, the Environmental Law is mostly based on 'polluter pays principle' which represents the end-of-pipe approach.
+However, Turkey has realized that this adaptation needs a huge financial fund; for example according to Kose et al. (2007) in order to meet legal environmental requirements, Turkey needs to invest approximately €60 billion (Köse et al. 2007).
+On the other hand, in terms of the legal framework, several articles of the Environmental Law (August 11, 1983 and No. 2872) such as Article 3/h and Article 11, indirectly mention about the cleaner production and clean technologies.
+However, the Environmental Law is mostly based on "polluter pays principle" which represents the end-of-pipe approach.
 This is one of the most significant challenges for improving the idea of cleaner production in Turkish industrialists' mentality and Turkish governments.

-Besides the Environmental Law, after the candidacy announcement, Turkey has accelerated environmental issues related to legalisation; there are several regulations on the control of pollution caused by hazardous substances, hazardous waste, waste vegetable oils, batteries and accumulation, ozone depleting substances.
+Besides the Environmental Law, after the candidacy announcement, Turkey has accelerated environmental issues related to legalization; there are several regulations on the control of pollution caused by hazardous substances, hazardous waste, waste vegetable oils, batteries and accumulation, ozone depleting substances.
 During 2000s, these regulations have been successively issued.
 However, balancing economic growth with environmental protection has always been a problem in Turkey.
 There are still some legislations need to be adopted to implement the regulations on industrial pollution control and risk management.
-Therefore, as the European Commission's regular progress report mentioned, "the real challenge remains to conciliate growth and environmental concerns" in the country (European Commission, 2014a, p.71).
+Therefore, as the European Commission's regular progress report mentioned, "the real challenge remains to conciliate growth and environmental concerns" in the country (European Commission, 2014a, p.
+71).